Tim K

-Timothy John Kvasnosky, known professionally as Tim K, is an American record producer, musician, and film score composer.
+Timothy John Kvasnosky, known professionally as Tim K, is an American record producer, musician, film score composer and Creative Director.
 Tim K composed the score (along with collaborator Jake Shears of the Scissor Sisters) to the 2015 Sundance Film Festival select I Am Michael, starring James Franco.
 In 2016, he scored "King Cobra" starring Christian Slater and James Franco which documented the real life murder of porn producer Bryan Kocis.
 As a producer and sideman has also worked with artists such as Sam Sparro, Ed Droste, Jake Shears, Rahzel, Lisa Shaw, Kat DeLuna, Dam Funk, Miguel Migs and DJ Colette.
 He is a member of the musical group Tiny Hearts.
 As a remixer, he produced 4 top 5 Billboard Club Play remixes.
-He has also scored commercials for Nike, Target, Corona, Friskies, Volkswagen, Bulgari, Google, McDonald's, and many others.
+He has also scored commercials for Nike, Target, Corona, Friskies, Volkswagen, Bulgari, Google and McDonald's.
 His Friskies commercial composition "Adventureland" was featured during the 2010 Winter Olympics.